vScope logo

 Why this matters

 The new content in vScope isn’t just about saving time in the day-to-day work of those managing Microsoft 365 – even if that’s an important part of it.
+The bigger purpose is to reduce risks across the whole organization.
+To be able to demonstrate control, improve security, and cut costs by not paying for unused licenses.

 With vScope, you and your team now get daily updated content about your Microsoft 365 environment.
 It’s easy to overview, easy to customize, and easy to share with others.